Procedure: Adjustments for students who disclose a disability

 Duration of Approval

-- Reasonable recommendations outlined in the Education Access Plan (EAP) made according to this procedure will be valid only for the semester in which it is made, unless the assessment is made with regards to a long-term disability or illness and an alternate timeframe is indicated on the Education Access Plan (EAP).
+- Reasonable recommendations outlined in the EAP are valid only for the semester in which it is made, unless the assessment is made with regards to a long-term disability and an alternate timeframe is indicated in the EAP.